 Sources: Chandelier | Sconces (similar) | Rug (8 x 10)| Bird Print Pair | Coffee Table | Black Carved Tray | Wooden Beads | Coffee Table Seagrass Planter (similar)| Cane Arm Chair | Lumbar Pillow | Faux Olive Tree | Olive Tree Pot (11″) | Black Ceramic Vase (small) | Large Cement Vase | Smaller Cement Vase | Large Gold Picture Frame | Small Gold Picture Frame | Water Hyacinth Storage Trunk

 Previously, there was no overhead lighting in this space and we relied solely on lamp lighting .
 We had electrical run not just for an overhead fixture, but also installed wall sconces, and put them both on dimmers.
 With the decor and furnishings of the room being on the more casual side, the lighting was an opportunity to dress up the space a little more.
 The simple, more modern milkglass sconces (HERE) were inexpensive but they’re currently showing as unavailable.
-THESE are incredibly similar, come in two sizes and four finishes, and are even less expensive than the budget friendly sconces I purchased.
+THESE are incredibly similar, come in four finishes, and are even less expensive than the budget friendly sconces I purchased.
 The only noticeable difference is that while mine have an oblong glass shape, THESE are more round.
 I opted against a library/art/swing arm style and instead went for sconces that would be more purposed for lighting the room.

 The chandelier (HERE) has traditional elements with a more streamlined, modern shape — it was so easy to work with in terms of coordination — and I intentionally veered away from sconces with fabric shades so I wouldn’t have to think about them matching.
 Because there was no electrical in this room, it wasn’t that difficult for our contractor to make it happen but lots of cuts did have to be made.
 Now, I can dim the sconces (the pair are on one dimmer) or the overhead fixture (on another dimmer) independently of one another — the conversation room can be as well let or ambient as we want and I love that!